Shenn299/HEIGVD-AMT-Gamification/README.md

 Then, we create a new badge and a new rule that give the badge created to the user if this rule is activated on this application.

 Finally, we generate the expected event that is intercepted by the rule, and we check if the user that sends the event has the badge now.

+You can find tests in Javascript under `/tests/specs/api/`

 ### Load testing